determined-ai/determined/examples/gan/dcgan_tf_keras/README.md

-# PyTorch MNIST GAN Example
+# DCGAN Tensorflow Keras GAN Example

 This example demonstrates how to build a simple GAN on the MNIST dataset using Determined's Tensorflow Keras API.
 This example is adapted from this [Tensorflow Tutorial](https://www.tensorflow.org/tutorials/generative/dcgan).